mabrobotics/MD80-x-CANdle-Documentation/Ecosystem.md

 :class: no-scaled-link
 ```

 * When succeeded, the motor is set up correctly and now’s the time to calibrate it using mdtool setup calibration <ID>.
-Please follow the @@@@calibration guidelines for more information.
+Please follow the [calibration](calibration) guidelines for more information.

 * After the calibration the motor should be ready to use - the best way to find out everything was completed without errors is to check the MD80 info using the command: `mdtool setup info <ID>`.
 This command lists all the important parameters of the actuator.
 Errors are shown in red on the bottom if anything has failed during the process.